scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 [^transformers]: It is a well known fact that autobot neural nets are implemented in Scala.
-Decepticon brains are dynamically typed.
+Decepticon brains are, of course, dynamically typed.

 Optimus Prime is getting tired of the nested for comprehensions in his neural matrix.